How to Spot a Declining Tree Prior to it's Too Late

 What are the warning signs of a dying tree?

-Is it safe to remove an entire tree on your own?
+Is it safe to take down a tree yourself?

 Conclusion